brianclements/pkictl/README.md

 assumes:

 1. 3-tier hierarchy
-    1. One root CA
+    * One root CA
-    2. At least one intermediate CA. Can be _n..._ parent/child CA's or _n..._ sibling intermediate CA's.
+    * At least one intermediate CA. Can be _n..._ parent/child CA's or _n..._ sibling intermediate CA's.
-    3. A final generation of _n..._ siblings of signing CA's.
+    * A final generation of _n..._ siblings of signing CA's.
 2. 1-to-1 certificate/configuration pairing
-    1. One configuration file per CA
+    * One configuration file per CA
-    2. One configuration file per CSR type.
+    * One configuration file per CSR type.

-Each generation inherits a copy of the chain from it's predecessors, so we have an opportunity to use/extend the line of certificates, using all the same CLI behavior and folder layout, indefinitely as needed keeping only the signing certificates we need on any particular machine and safely storing parent CA's we don't need.
+Each generation inherits a copy of the chain from it's predecessors, so we have an opportunity to use/extend the line of certificates, using all the same CLI behavior and folder layout, indefinitely as needed keeping only the signing certificates we need on any particular machine and safely storing parent CA's we don't need elsewhere.

 ## Setup